wbbradley/ace/README.md

 said, Zion tries to be fast, using static compilation to native host architecture as its execution model.
 Zion is built on [LLVM](https://llvm.org/).

+Bartosz Milewski's Major Tools for Category Theory
+- Abstraction
+  - Get rid of the unnecessary details.
+Forget about the assembly language or the machine language.
+  - Once you have removed unnecessary details, things that were different appear identical.
+- Composition
+  - Being able to solve larger problems by combining solutions to smaller problems.
+- Identity
+  - The notion of identity is non-trivial.
+There are things that are strictly identical, and there are things that are identical for all intents and purposes.

+Category
+A category is a bunch of items.
+Not necessarily sets.
+- Left identity axiom `id_b . f = f (for f : a -> b)`
+- Right identity axiom `g . id_a = g (for g : a -> b)`
+- Associativity axiom `(h . g) . f == h . (g . f) (for f : a -> b, g : b -> c, h -> c -> d)`

 ## User Roles
  - In industry there are two archetypes of programming language users, Workers and Librarians.
 Experienced developers wear either of these hats, switching back and forth as necessary.
 This switching can happen as new dependencies and integrations are initiated and completed within the scope of feature or new product work.
    - *Workers* build trustworthy applications that solve problems.
 Workers demand a pleasant and ergonomic experience in order to remain focused on reaching their objectives.